 Rachel Neuburger Novelist and Playwright

-The former New Yorker moved to London in 2014 after deciding to focus on her writing.
+Previous to her writing career Rachel worked as a producer and creative executive on Broadway and off-Broadway.
 She lives between East London and rural East Sussex with her photographer husband, John, and Comet the Greyhound.
-Besides her artistic projects, she freelances as story consultant, ghostwriter (shh), and writing coach.
-On occasion, she does talks about Buddy Holly’s fateful 1959 Winter Dance Party Tour and Jack the Ripper.
+On occasion, she does talks about Buddy Holly's fateful 1959 Winter Dance Party Tour and Jack the Ripper.

 She is passionately not a fan of writing about herself in the third person but has been told that it’s not an option to do otherwise.
 Please feel free to contact her, aka me, through the link below.